 Learners must have an appropriate level of physical fitness for a day’s riding in the level 3 leading environment.
 In addition to the terrain appropriate for a Level 2 Leader, the remit at Level 3 includes cycle accessible terrain that may:

 - require more than walking speed to be negotiated safely and successfully

 - requires wheels to leave the ground

 - not have an obvious line choice

-- be more than half an hour’s walk from where a road ambulance can get to.
+- be more than half an hour’s walk from where an ambulance can get to

 Cost of qualification